BeepBoopBit/HLInt/Documentation/main.md

 #### Auxillary Class: ObjectType

 This handles the mathematical operators within the program.
-This includes the declaration of data types, obtaining values, and different operators
+This includes the declaration of data types, obtaining values, and different operators.

+##### Constructor

+* ObjectTypeInt(std::string name)
+    *

+###### Methods

+* std::string getName()
+    * This gets access from the name attribute and returns its value.
+* std::string getType()
+    * This gets access from the type attribute and returns its value.
+* int getValue()
+    * This gets access from the private attribute value and return its value.